CCF - Promotion and Leadership

 The next available cadre you can be considered to attend is the:

-Joint NCO Cadre hosted by Wilson's School CCF on the 20th-24th October 2018
+Army Section - Joint NCO Cadre hosted by Wilson's School CCF on the 19th - 23rd October 2019 (TBC)

 Click on the button below to register your application for the event.
 Places are limited on these events, so please don't delay in applying.